top of page

 • Assess controls for a specific hazard or event?

-• Bring cross-functional teams together to align on risk?
+• Align cross-functional teams on risk?

 2. Get the Right People in the Room